AngleProtocol/merkl-docs/integrate-merkl/app.md

        https://api.merkl.xyz/v4/opportunities?tags=zksync
        ```

        If you want a tag added to an opportunity, feel free to reach out, and we will assign the campaign to your protocol’s tag.
-Similarly, below `tags`, you’ll find the opportunity ID.
+Similarly, below `tags`, you’ll find the opportunity id.
 Copy it for later.
 2. **Retrieve APR Data**:
-   *   Once you have the opportunity ID, call the following route, replacing `{id}` with your opportunity ID:
+   *   Once you have the opportunity id, call the following route, replacing `{id}` with your opportunity id:

        ```
        https://api.merkl.xyz/v4/opportunities/{id}